 Basics of Radiation Power Transfer

-When an object (more correctly a surface) is at a temperature above 0K (Zero Kelvin) it emits radiation, called electromagnetic (em) radiation.
-This radiation can comprise of many frequencies (i.e comprises of a spectrum of wavelengths) which is described by the famous Planck's Law discussed further below.
+When an object (more correctly a surface region) is at a temperature above 0K (Zero Kelvin) it emits radiation, called electromagnetic (em) radiation.
+This radiation can comprise of many frequencies (i.e. comprises of a spectrum of wavelengths) which is described by the famous Planck's Law discussed further below.
 The radiation can also be thought of comprising of massless photons with a spectrum of energies emitted per second.
 This is the more accepted theory called quantum theory.

 Approximate Radiation Power and Surface Temperature of the Emitting Surface.

 Comparing typical Gas Burners to Electric GlowPanels™ ?